sendyne/SFP10X_COM/README.md

 ## Description
 Communication library for the Sendyne Signature Series, SFP101 and the SFP102 sensing products.

 This library simplifies the implementation of the communication protocol with the SFP family.
 All values coming from the library are in HEX format and need processing to be human readable.
 A helper function is provided to take care of the conversion of HEX data.

 For more information, refer to the module specific datasheet (can be found at [Sendyne SFP products family][sfp_page]).

 Take a look at our [videos on using the SFP10X_COM library in NI LabView](https://www.youtube.com/playlist?list=PL2tMAX1cpLJu92bLrU1GD6hDbyyS_E2VL).

+### List of supported products
+The following products are supported by the SFP10X_COM library:
+​​* SFP100
+* SFP100EVB
+* SFP101
+* SFP101EVB
+* SFP101EVB-LAB
+* SFP101EVB-LAB-25
+* SFP102
+* SFP102MOD

 ## Requirements